rticommunity/rticonnextdds-ddsl/README.md

 formed by navigating to that field from the instance.
 The default value can be used as an index into some storage system.

 6. Datatypes can be introspected, examined, and traversed.
 For example, enumerations can be be looked by name or ordinal values.
 Collection bounds can be looked up, aliases can be resolved, and so on.
-This makes it easy to work with structured data in a dynamic language such as Lua, or any environment where
-Lua can be embedded (almost every platform).
+This makes it easy to work with structured data in a dynamic language such as Lua, or any environment where Lua can be embedded (almost every platform).

+7. DDSL allows user defined annotations to be added to any datatype or a field.
+These could include defining measurement units, data ranges, and so on.

-7. All of the above make DDSL ideally suited for for writing generators.
-In particular:
+8. All of the above make DDSL ideally suited for for writing generators.
+In
+particular:

    - *Data generators* that produce instances confirming to some data space or data generation rules/constraints, while adhering to an underlying datatype.